We both buy and sell antiques & collectibles. A large percentage of our business is related to

 general questions sent to me from I-Pads, Androids or similar about things I have not seen

-information provided.
+and the sender provided no real information or a pic.
 For example, "I have an XXX, what is it

 As a courtesy I try to respond to all sincere and